 We look forward to working with you to help solve your pet’s behavior problem.
 Please follow the instructions below to set up an appointment for a dog or cat related problem.

 - Call the Health and Wellness Center client services desk at 919.513.6999 to schedule your appointment.
 Appointments are generally scheduled on Mondays and Thursdays.

 - Please fill out a behavioral history form for your pet, which allows the doctor to know more about your situation before your appointment.
-Click on Behavioral History Forms to download and fill out either the PDF or electronic versions of the Canine Behavioral History Form or the Feline Behavioral History Form.
-Please mail, fax, or e-mail the form to us as soon as possible prior to your appointment.
+Fill out our online Canine Behavioral History Form or the Feline Behavioral History Form.
+Please complete forms as soon as possible prior to your appointment.

 - Our fees are as follows:

 - New Appointment (Dog or Cat) cases, $495 (approximately 2-2.5 hours)

 - Second pet fee, $99 (for additional time required if 2 pets from the same household come to the appointment; please note that 2 persons are needed for safe management of 2 dogs)

 - Annual Appointment (includes evaluating chart notes, lab results, medication), $136